UltraCart/rest_api_v2_sdk_php/docs/Api/OrderApi.md

 $channel_partner_order_id = "channel_partner_order_id_example"; // string | Channel Partner Order ID
 $_limit = 100; // int | The maximum number of records to return on this one API call.
 (Maximum 200)
 $_offset = 0; // int | Pagination of the record set.
 Offset is a zero based index.
-$_sort = "_sort_example"; // string | The sort order of the items.
+$_sort = "_sort_example"; // string | The sort order of the orders.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
 $_expand = "_expand_example"; // string | The object expansion to perform on the result.

 try {